 - Jail, yard and pod facility and layout

 - Guards and jail staff

 To search for this information, you have to do a search for their driving record.

 Have you ever needed to find criminal records?
 Was it an easy process?
-Was your search online or did you have to make a phone call to the courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records, and your comments might help other people.